-The Deaf-Blind Program provides training, resources and support to persons who are both vision- and hearing-impaired.
-The goal of the program is to ensure that deaf-blind individuals have access to information and the skills needed to live independent and productive lives.
+The Deaf-blind Program provides training, resources and support to persons who are both vision- and hearing-impaired.
+The goal of the program is to ensure that deaf-blind individuals have access to information, technology, and the skills needed to live independent and joyful lives.

 Independent Living Skills Training

 Training in activities of daily living is critical for deaf-blind individuals to maintain independence.
-Training includes meal preparation; shopping skills; labeling and organization skills and systems in the home and at work; and examples of how accessible technology can be of use in daily activities.
+Training includes meal preparation, shopping skills, labeling and organization skills and systems in the home and at work.
+Students will be given a multitude of examples of how accessible technology can be of use in daily activities.

 Orientation and Mobility Training

 Upon referral, LightHouse Orientation and Mobility instructors provide training to enhance an individual’s ability to travel independently and safely in their community.

 This program for deaf-blind clients of the California Department of Rehabilitation assists individuals in developing skills to find and retain employment.
 The following areas are covered:

 Each program participant receives an assessment of his/her skills in activities of daily living, communication, job-readiness and access technology in order to determine what training would assist the participant in obtaining employment.